ibrod83/nodejs-file-downloader/readme.md

       url: 'http://212.183.159.230/200MB.zip',
       directory: "./",
       maxAttempts:3,//Default is 1.
-      onError:function(error){//You can also hook into each failed http request attempt. console.log('Error from attempt ',error)
+      onError:function(error){//You can also hook into each failed attempt. console.log('Error from attempt ',error)
       }
   })